tomforwood/messagematch/README.md

 Messagematch is designed to be used as part of a maven and JUnit based build as an integration/contract testing framework.
 It is built around a *TestSpec* defined as YAML in a .testSpec file

+## Example projects
+Two example projects are provided that use most of the features of this project. messagematch-sample-project (project1) and messagematch-sample-project2 (project2).
+Both are simple REST microservices (ussing jetty).
+Project2 is a service built on top of project1.
+Both have some deliberate mistekes in their implementation and testing which are shown up by the messagematch techniques used

 ## TestSpec
 A TestSpec defines the behavior for a single integration level test as a set of calls. the calls can be defined inline or as a reference (currently either a classpath reference or a reference relative to the testSpec).
 The *callUnderTest* the call that in being tested by this integration test, the *sideEffects* define other calls that will be made as part of the test. the side effects can specify a *times* setting the minimum and maximum number of times a call will be made.
-By default, a side effect cal is optional.
+By default, a side effect call is optional i.e. a min times of 0.
+A side effect is likely to be considered required (min>=1) if it is essential for the correct contractual implementation e.g. a database persist call.

 A call consists of a *channel* specifying how the functionality being tested is expected to be located e.g. a GET call to a uri with value "/users" and the input and expected output to the method as [messageMatch messages](messagematch/README.md)